pion/website/content/en/blog/why-webrtc.md

 ---
 title: Why WebRTC?
-Description: Why WebRTC?
-An implementer and user perspective.
+Description: An implementer and user perspective on why WebRTC is the right choice.
 date: 2021-12-05
-author: Sean DuBois
+authors: ["Sean DuBois"]
 ---

 This is a question I get in lots of different forms.
 Why should I use WebRTC instead of my